IntersectMBO/plutus/plutus-core/README.md

 The lexer & parser are based on Alex & Happy and the pretty printer uses the `prettyprinter` package.
 Names (identifiers) are interned using uniques as per `PlutusCore.Name`.
 They are also parameterised with an attribute used differently in different stages.

 Parsing, pretty-printing and the AST representation closely follow the Plutus Core specification.
-AST nodes are parametereised with the same attribute as the embedded names.
+AST nodes are parameterised with the same attribute as the embedded names.

 NB: At this stage, every occurrences of a particular name (identifier lexeme) receives the same unique.
 Hence, binders can be shadowed according to the scoping rules of Plutus Core.